ultral/ultral.github.io/it/idlc-en.md

 2. *Do I have enough time to do it?*
 3. *Do I have enough knowledge about it?*

-If your answers are no, then changes might be a problem or a challenge for you.
+If your answers are negative, then changes might be a problem or a challenge for you.
 You can do things worse.
 But remember:

 ### Analyze

 ![Analyze](assets/idlc_18.png?raw=true)

 Ok, we are ready to analyze.
 But what is the first step?
 Let's sidestep.
 What do you see in the picture below?
 It's the embankment.
 It's not far from [Deutsche Telekom IT Solutions](https://deutschetelekomitsolutions.ru/) office in Saint Petersburg.
-Also, there is 3 person.
+Also, there are 3 people.
 They make a walk along the embankment.
 Is it a coincidence?
 No!
 You can see that people are analyzing the upcoming changes.
 Before Covid-19 we used to discuss our infrastructure problems, challenges and search for new ideas during lunch walk.
 I see the correlation between low-intensity cardio & mental power.

 ![Analyze](assets/idlc_19.png?raw=true)